-Identifying risks, unseen roadblocks and formulating mitigation plans is a vital component of project management.
+Identifying risks, and unseen roadblocks, and formulating mitigation plans is a vital component of project management.

 Every project is prone to one or more types of vulnerability, that can turn to jeopardize the integrity of the entire project if left unattended.

 Keeping a solid repository of risks helps give everyone on the team a clear and transparent idea of how healthy and stable a project is.

 Use a risk management tool to help you practice fast and adroit risk assessment, reporting, and mitigation.

-10. Don’t levy extra load to an understaffed team:
+10. Don’t levy an extra load to an understaffed team:

-The last don’t on our list of don’ts of project management is levying overwhelming workload on the project team.
+The last on our list of don’ts of project management is levying an overwhelming workload on the project team.

 According to the Princeton Survey Research Associates, nearly 70% of workers feel as though they have too much work on their plates.

-This should come as no surprise to you but the greater the level of stressed employees, the greater is your employee turnover, drop in productivity and ultimately a failure to deliver.
+This should come as no surprise to you but the greater the level of stressed employees, the greater your employee turnover, drop in productivity, and ultimately a failure to deliver.

 Avoid cramping your team members with huge anvils of work on top of already existing tasks.
 You might want to expand your team to divide the workload in case of a faster, finer workflow.